tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 - `displayAsNoon: <boolean>`: Replaces the "12:00 PM" label with "Noon"
 - `focusLabel: <string>`: Determines which option is guaranteed to be within view when the dropdown opens

+Times in this component are displayed with the format h:mma, for example, `9:45am`.

 ```jsx
 () => {